Coping With Back Pain Flare-Ups at Home

 Talk back to pain flare-ups

-If your back pain has recently flared, try the Psoas Position, which can easily be done at home.
+If your back pain has recently flared up, try the Psoas Position, which can easily be done at home.
 The psoas (pronounced “SO-az”) is a muscle that helps keep your spine stable.
-You might remember this position from the Kaia Pain app.
 All you need is an exercise mat (or towel) and a low stool, tall cushion, or exercise ball.

 How to do the Psoas Position